Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: System Design

 \section{System Design}

-The system setup uses the left arm of a motoman robot with a suction gripper, which is of 8 DOF including the torsor joint, with a static RGBD camera.
-Voxels are used to model the workspace, where each voxel can be free, occupied, or occluded.
-The occlusion space of each object is computed given the depth and segmentation images by:

-Here $\phi(\cdot)$ denotes the projection of the 3D geometry on the 2D image; $d(x)$ denotes the depth of point $x$ relative to the camera; and $depth(\phi(x))$ denotes the value of the depth image at the projected pixel $\phi(x)$.
-Given this, the net occlusion up to time $t$ is obtained through the intersection of occlusion of each time.
-Each object is also modeled by voxels and TSDF for reconstruction \cite{newcombe2011kinectfusion}.
-Lastly, objects' pixel positions and depth values are used to determine their occlusion relationship, which is sufficient for convex objects.
+The system setup uses the left arm of a Yaskawa Motoman robot with a suction gripper.
+It is an 8 DOF kinematic chain including the torsional joint, with a static RGBD camera.
+Voxels are used to model the workspace.
+Each voxel can be free, occupied, or occluded.
+The occlusion space of each object is computed given the depth and segmentation images by: $\hat{O}_i(s_i,t)= \{x:\phi(x)\in\phi(X_i(s_i)),d(x)\geq depth(\phi(x))\}$.
+The net occlusion up to time $t$ is obtained through the intersection of occlusion at each time.
+Each object is modeled via voxels and TSDF for reconstruction \cite{newcombe2011kinectfusion}.
+Lastly, objects' pixel positions and depth values are used to determine their occlusion relationship, which is sufficient for convex objects \footnote{ The details are included in the Appendix: \url{https://arxiv.org/abs/2205.11719}.}.
+The occlusion caused by the robot is filtered out using the ground-truth segmentation image obtained from the simulator and is not used for occlusion update.

 To sample viable placements in $rearrange(i)$, the system uses a novel method by convolution.
 It first projects the collision space and object geometry to 2D maps, then computes a convolution of them to obtain collision-free 2D placement poses.
 Samples are then drawn from this set and validated by IK and collision check.
 The system reconstructs an object by moving it to several waypoints outside the shelf.
 Waypoints are sampled such that the information gain (info-gain), computed as the volume of unseen space of the object, is maximized, similar to \cite{huang2019building}.
 Fig. \ref{fig:method-reconstruct} illustrates the process, where the pose with the max info-gain is selected as the next waypoint.